 Fuzhou is a second tier city, meaning it shouldn’t be as strict as Beijing, Shanghai, Guangzhou, and Shenzhen.
-Unfortunately, though, these days even second tier cities are starting to get strict.
+Unfortunately, though, these days even second-tier cities are starting to get strict.
 Then it dawned on me.
-Chloe told me I can pass for a person from Xinjiang province in the Northeast of China.
+Chloe told me I can pass for a person from Xinjiang province in the Northwest.
 A lot of them look like foreigners, speak Arabic, and don’t speak Mandarin particularly well.
 I even have a friend from Xinjiang who can’t read Chinese characters.
 I looked through my phone contacts and found that I had three friends from Xinjiang so I messaged all of them.
 One replied immediately and agreed to sell me one of her ID cards.
-In exchange, I need to accompany her to a high level KTV in Shanghai.
+In exchange, I need to accompany her to a high-level KTV in Shanghai.

 This is going to open a lot of doors, allowing me to work anywhere and live in any hotel, apply for Chinese video streaming apps, and pretty much do anything that’s currently restricted.